RunielN597/faerieringgames/content/games/faeker/_index.md

  - 1 copy of 7 (4 fae)
  - 4 copies of the "stone circle" cards (4 fae)

+## Goal

-**Goal**: be the first player to earn the required number of fae cubes.
+Be the first player to earn the required number of fae cubes.

  - 2 players: 15
  - 3 players: 12